 I would ask readers of this murder mystery novel to be willing to plunge themselves into the Anglo-Saxon world and its beliefs – to assume the existence of the spirit world, even if you do not believe it.
 The Anglo-Saxons were a deeply spiritual people.
 If I lived some time in the seventh to ninth centuries and beyond, I would expect to have many encounters with spiritual beings and otherworld creatures, benign and malevolent.
 Various deities, ancestors, ghosts, witches, giants, dwarves, elves, animal spirits, the spirits of trees, forests and rivers, shapeshifters, monsters, dragons, and many more could be part of my world.
 They were joined by the Holy Trinity, angels, saints and demons – and for many generations one could believe in all of these spiritual beings with minimal risk of heavy-duty reprimand.

 At first sight, Eadred is a rather solitary young man from a humble family with no rank, wealth or particular skill; a strong attachment to routines and no great worldly expectations.
 He had hoped to become a monk, which would have suited his reflective temperament.
 He expected to go through life without straying much from a well-worn path but his dream of stability and contemplation was not to be.

 Though Eadred found this all very disturbing and it led to a strong friendship with red wine and torment at his own moral failings, it had one great benefit – he began to learn about the darker side of life.
-This fed a distinctive quality he discovered in himself – he had an inquiring, imaginative mind when it came to solving murders.
+This fed an instinctive quality he discovered in himself – he had an inquiring, imaginative mind when it came to unraveling the worst of crimes.
 Though he felt happily constrained by the dogmas of the Church, murder and its detection allowed his mind to wander freely along all manner of paths that would be closed to a conventional man of the Church.
 The struggle within Eadred, between his yearning for a contemplative life and his priestly duty to confront the worst of worldly sins, birthed a talent for solving murders.